-Marion Hobby enters his ninth season as an NFL coach and third with the Bengals in 2023.
-He leads Cincinnati's defensive line.
+Marion Hobby is in his ninth season as an NFL coach and third with the Bengals.
+He again leads the defensive line unit.

-Hobby led a pass-rushing resurgence for the Bengals in his first season, as Cincinnati's 41 sacks (t-11th in NFL) more than doubled its total of 17 in 2020.
-He worked closely with free agent acquisition DE Trey Hendrickson, who earned Pro Bowl honors after his 14 sacks in regular season (fifth in NFL and second in team history).
-Hendrickson recorded at least a half sack in 11 straight games (Games 5-15), the longest such streak in team history and tied for second-longest in NFL history.
-During the regular season, four players — Hendrickson, DE Sam Hubbard (7.5 sacks), DT Larry Ogunjobi (7.0) and DT B.J.
-Hill (5.5) — matched or surpassed the 2020 team's individual high of 5.5.
+Hobby led a pass-rushing resurgence for the Bengals in his first season in 2021, as Cincinnati's 41 sacks (t-11th in NFL) more than doubled its total of 17 in '20.
+Hendrickson, an offseason free agent acquisition, recorded 14 sacks, the fifth-most in the NFL and second-most in team history, to collect his first career Pro Bowl nod.
+During the regular season, four players — Hendrickson, Hubbard (7.5 sacks), DT Larry Ogunjobi (7.0) and Hill (5.5) — matched or surpassed the 2020 team's individual high of 5.5.
 The line continued its dominant play in the postseason, recording 10 sacks over four games to help lead the Bengals to an appearance in Super Bowl LVI.

 Hobby spent the previous two seasons (2019-20) as defensive line coach for the Miami Dolphins.
-In 2020, the defensive line powered Miami to top 10 NFL rankings in points allowed per game (21.1), sacks (41), forced fumbles (14) and third-down efficiency (31.2 percent).
-In 2019, Hobby headed the development of rookie DT Christian Wilkins, the team's first-round pick, who went on to lead all rookie defensive linemen with 56 tackles.
+In 2020, the line helped lead Miami to top-10 NFL rankings in points allowed per game (21.1), sacks (41) and forced fumbles (14).
+In 2019, Hobby headed the development of rookie DT Christian Wilkins, the team's first-round pick who went on to lead all rookie defensive linemen with 56 tackles.

-Prior to his time with Miami, Hobby spent two seasons (2017-18) as defensive line coach for the Jacksonville Jaguars, where he led a powerful unit that helped make Jags one of the top defenses in the NFL.
-Jacksonville in 2017 ranked second in the NFL in sacks (55), scoring defense (16.8 points per game), total defense (286.1 yards per game) and takeaways (33), while four Jaguars defensive linemen totaled at least eight sacks.
-Under Hobby, DL Calais Campbell became the first player in Jaguars history to record double-digit sack totals in consecutive seasons (14.5 in 2017, 10.5 in '18).
+Hobby served as DL coach for the Jacksonville Jaguars (2017-18), leading one of the top units in the NFL.
+In 2017, the Jags ranked second leaguewide in sacks (55) and takeaways (33), with four players recording at least eight sacks.
+Under Hobby, DL Calais Campbell became the first player in Jaguars history to log double-digit sacks in consecutive seasons (14.5 in 2017, 10.5 in '18).

-In 2015, Hobby coached future first-round pick Shaq Lawson and future second-rounder Kevin Dodd, who ranked first and second, respectively, in the nation in tackles for loss.
+In 2015, Hobby coached future first-round pick Shaq Lawson and future second-rounder Kevin Dodd, who ranked first and second, respectively, in the nation in TFLs.

-In 2014, Clemson led the nation in total defense (260.8 yards per game) and tackles for loss (131).
-That year's line included future first-rounder Vic Beasley, who spent three seasons under Hobby and went on to become Clemson's all-time leader in sacks (33).
+In 2014, Clemson led the nation in total defense (260.8 yards per game) and TFLs (131).
+That year's line included future first-rounder Vic Beasley, who spent three seasons under Hobby and became Clemson's all-time sacks leader (33).

 Prior to joining Clemson, Hobby spent three seasons (2008-10) as assistant head coach, defensive coordinator and defensive line coach at Duke University.
 In 2008, the Blue Devils held opponents to just 23.4 points per game, the program's best mark in 20 years.
 One of Duke's key contributors during that time was former Bengals LB Vincent Rey.